Edit Blog Post

 We found a cab driver (or he found us rather) who took us into the city for $5.
 During the cab ride multiple aspects of Myanmar became apparent.

-- Cars: Probably 95% of the cars are 12 years old or older.
+* Cars: Probably 95%!o(MISSING)f the cars are 12 years old or older.
 The steering wheel is on the right side of the car, but they also drive on the right side of the road.

 We finally arrived at our guesthouse, the White House Hotel.
 Unfortunately for us, we had to walk up six flights of stairs to get to our room.
 It was very humid.
 The rooms were rather dark and grim.
 And one had a dead cockroach at its door.
 Laura felt like she was staying at a prison.
 But at least it had AC in the bedroom.

 After getting a little settled in the room, the power went out.
 One thing we quickly discovered is that Myanmar has electricity shortages several times on a daily basis.
 Sometimes it is just for a few minutes, other times it is hours.

 One thing we had to do is convert

 money in the local currency (kyat).
 Usually, this is a simple exercise for us.
 Depart plane.
 Leave terminal.
 Find ATM.
 Get money.
 Ahhhhh, but that does not work quite so well when there are no ATMs in Myanmar.
 Also, you have to exchange money on the black market!
 As we discovered, there are several other issues.
 Fortunately (or unfortunately, depending on where you are from) a lot of things are done in US dollars only.
 This is the case for all hotels, entrance fees at tourist sights and long distance transportation within the country.
 We are not sure why this is the case.
 I wouldn't point to the kyat as the most stable currency in the world, so that may contribute.